DreamHost Review – Is DreamHost a Worthy WordPress Host? And Which Hosting To Choose? (2019)

 DreamPress Managed Hosting Load Impact Test

 As the graph above shows, the loading times of the site, which is represented by the green line, didn’t really change as the number of virtual users accessing the site increased to 250.
 You can see the interactive results chart from this test on the Load Impact website.
-We ran this same test a second time, and again, the loading times didn’t suffer as the number of virtual users increased.
+We ran this same test a second time, and, again, the loading times didn’t suffer as the number of virtual users increased.

 The ability of DreamPress to handle 250 simultaneous virtual users, without an increase in loading times, matches up with the results from our WP Engine review.
-However, Load Impact did record faster times for the WP Engine hosted site compared to the site on the DreamPress plan.
+However, Load Impact did record faster times for the WP Engine hosted site compared with the site on the DreamPress plan.

 DreamHost Uptime Monitoring Results

 As well as testing the loading times of the sites hosted on the DreamHost shared and managed WordPress plans, the uptime of the sites was also monitored for seven days.